JonasMoss/publipha/cran-comments.md

 * macOS 10.13 (on Travis-CI), R version 3.6.1

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-One NOTE about makefiles.
+Two NOTEs: One about makefile and one about line endings.
+Both are due to rstan.

 ## Reverse dependencies
 There are currently no reverse dependencies for this package.